RanggaBS/bully-scripting/docs/02-dsl-reference/basic-concepts/02-collections.md

 ---
 sidebar_position: 2
-pagination_label: 'Script Collections'
+pagination_label: Script Collections
-sidebar_label: 'Script Collections'
+sidebar_label: Script Collections
-description: 'Script collections are a way to group scripts together, allowing for easier management and organization of mods in DSL.'
+description: Script collections are a way to group scripts together, allowing for easier management and organization of mods in DSL.
 ---

 # Script Collections